-Using the VCR gem without making a mess
+Using the VCR gem in Ruby without making a mess

 Here are some lessons I have learned (the hard way) about using VCR in Rails.
 They can be summed up like this: